krithikarangarajan-coe/imdb_ibia/README.md

 # IMDB — Indian Mammography DataBase

-De-identification, image-conversion, and benchmarking code for the **Indian Mammography DataBase (IMDB)**, a versioned open-access mammography resource curated from a screening-naive Indian population for artificial-intelligence research.
+De-identification (release provenance), image-conversion, and benchmarking code for the **Indian Mammography DataBase (IMDB)**, a versioned open-access mammography resource curated from a screening-naive Indian population for artificial-intelligence research.

 This repository accompanies the paper *"The Indian Mammography DataBase (IMDB):
-A Versioned Open Mammography Resource from a Screening-Naive Indian Population for Artificial Intelligence Research."* It provides the code to de-identify the DICOM data, convert it to PNG, and run baseline detector benchmarks.
-It does **not** train models — the benchmarks apply released weights from a third-party toolkit (see Benchmarking).
+A Versioned Open Mammography Resource from a Screening-Naive Indian Population for Artificial Intelligence Research."*

+**The dataset released on IBIA is already fully de-identified** — every DICOM downloaded from the repository has had protected health information removed.
+The `deidentification/` code is included for **transparency and reproducibility of the release process**; it documents how the raw clinical DICOMs were de-identified by the data owners before upload.
+Downloaders do **not** need to run it.
+A user's workflow is simply: download DICOMs → convert to PNG → run benchmarks.
+The benchmarks do **not** train models — they apply released weights from a third-party toolkit (see Benchmarking).

 ## Pipeline

+For anyone using the released dataset, only the last two steps apply; the first step describes how the owners prepared the data before upload.

 ```
-IBIA download (DICOM)
+Raw clinical DICOM  (owners only, before release)
       │
-      ▼   deidentification/deidentify.py      (remove PHI, assign pt_XXX, write mapping CSV)
+      ▼   deidentification/deidentify.py      (release provenance: PHI removal, pt_XXX, mapping CSV)
-De-identified DICOM
+De-identified DICOM  ── this is what IBIA distributes ──►  IBIA download
                                                                 │
+      ┌─────────────────────────────────────────────────────────┘
       ▼   deidentification/dicom_to_png.py    (VOI windowing → 8-bit PNG + provenance CSV)
 PNG images
       │